- 📖 Geeky Medics OSCE Book

 Tip: Practice taking concise histories to get the timing right.
 In OSCE stations, timing is crucial and you do not want to spend all your time taking a history when you are meant to be explaining a diagnosis!
 A rough guide would be to keep the introduction and brief history between 1-2 minutes maximum.

 What does the patient understand?

-Due to these reasons, it is important to start with some open-ended questions.
+Due to these reasons, it is important to start with open questioning.
 Good examples include:

-“What has been explained to you so far about asthma?”
+- “What has been explained to you about asthma so far?”